Raj0527/Terraform/README.md

     ```

 ### Task 2: Implementing Map Variables to Dynamically Fetch AMI
-I created a map variable to dynamically retrieve the correct AMI based on the instance region, making the configuration adaptable for various environments.
+Create a map variable to dynamically retrieve the correct AMI based on the instance region, making the configuration adaptable for various environments.
 This approach allowed me to deploy instances in different regions without manual adjustments.

 1. Update `instance.tf` and `vars.tf` to include map variables.
 2. Run the plan with variable selection: